|Fall 2021 Delivery|

-Complete all work in accordance with ethical, legislative, and professional requirements and standards.
+Conduct research projects in accordance with legal, ethical and professional standards.

 Is our program right for you?
 You should be detail-oriented, enjoy doing research, and have good communications skills.
 You care about accuracy and you enjoy thinking critically and analytically and then explaining what you have learned to others.